Tao-te ching comments

 Commentary by Jhian

-Though Tao can not be described but we can speak of it with or without a name.
+Though Tao can not be described but can speak of it with or without a name.

 With name, it is the mother of the ten-thousand-things - without name, it is the root of Heaven and Earth.